 Some entities provide communications services ancillary to other services, for example a doctor’s office patient management platform with voice contact features.
-As with communications resellers, a value-added provider may arrange for TN assignments from an SP for use of a particular VASP customer or for the platform generally irrespective of customer, or customers may bring their own TN assignments and delegate their use to the VASP to originate calls on the end customer’s behalf.
+As with communications resellers, a value-added provider may arrange for TN assignments from an SP or Toll-Free RespOrg for use by a particular VASP customer or for use by the VASP’s platform generally irrespective of customer, or customers may bring their own TN assignments and delegate their use to the VASP to originate calls on the end customer’s behalf.
 An end customer may utilize the same calling TN through their own direct services and for calls a VASP originates on their behalf.
 TNs assigned to either the VASP or the end-user entity may be used through different originating SPs.
 As with reseller scenarios, the originating SP typically knows the VASP customer and does not have direct knowledge of users of VASP call centers or platforms.
 Any determination of the identity of end-users and their TN authorizations would need to be traced through the VASP.
 The originating SP can determine the real-world identity of the VASP via extended validation-type methods or other means.

 User/Customer Authentication